V-Box – 5 Panel At Home Vaginal Health Test Pack

 Far more comprehensive than other vaginal discharge tests, the myLAB Box Vaginal Health Combo panel uses advanced DNA technology to detect the specific genetic material causing the infection and deliver extremely accurate results.
 This is the best method available to screen for abnormal vaginal discharge.

-The myLAB Box at home vaginal health STD test pack covers all infectious causes of abnormal vaginal discharge: yeast infections, bacterial vaginosis (BV), trichomoniasis, chlamydia and gonorrhea.
+The myLAB Box at home vaginal health STD test pack covers all infectious causes of abnormal vaginal discharge: bacterial vaginosis (BV), yeast, trichomoniasis, chlamydia and gonorrhea.

 Use the kit instructions to collect your sample in as little as 5 minutes.
 Mail it to the lab using the pre-addressed stamped envelope (postage paid).
 Receive secure electronic results back in a matter of days.
 Enjoy peace of mind knowing you’ve tested thoroughly.
 It’s that easy!